Skip to main content

 Setting Up the Eclipse Plugin (v9.2.0 and up)

-The instructions below refer to local installation of the CxSAST Eclipse Plugin.
-It is also possible to make the Eclipse plugin centrally available to organizational IDE users, so they can link to it.
+The instructions below refer to the local installation of the CxSAST Eclipse Plugin.
+It is also possible to make the Eclipse plugin centrally available to organizational IDE users so they can link to it.
 Upon plugin updates, the organizational IDE users are automatically prompted to update.
 For further information and instructions, refer to Eclipse Project Update Sites.

 Prerequisites